 A major objective of the ION project was to establish a borehole seismic observatory at a quiet site in the middle of the Philippine Sea on the upper plate of the Mariana subduction system to determine whether the Pacific plate is penetrating into the lower mantle below the 670-km discontinuity under the Mariana Trench but not under the Izu-Ogasawara (Bonin) Trench.
-A high-quality digital seismic observatory was thus installed during Leg 195 at Site 1201 in the West Philippine Basin west of the Kyushu-Palau Ridge between existing stations at Inuyama (IMA) and Taejon (TJN) to the north, Minami Torishima (MCSJ) and Chichijima (OGS) to the east, Ponphei (PATS) and Jayapura (JAY) to the south, and Ishigakishima (ISG) and Baguio (BAG) to the west (Fig. F14).
+A highquality digital seismic observatory was thus installed during Leg 195 at Site 1201 in the West Philippine Basin west of the Palau-Kyushu Ridge between existing stations at Inuyama (IMA) and Taejon (TJN) to the north, Minami-Torishima (MCSJ) and Chichi-jima (OGS) to the east, Ponapei (PATS) and Jayapura (JAY) to the south, and Ishigaki (ISG) and Baguio (BAG) to the west (Fig. F14).
 The observatory is designed as a stand-alone system with its own battery pack and recorder at the seafloor so that it can be serviced and interrogated by an ROV.
-Like the borehole observatories installed at Sites 1150 and 1151, however, there is a coaxial transoceanic telephone cable (TPC-2) near Site 1201 that can be used eventually for data recovery and power.
+Like the borehole observatories installed at Sites 1150 and 1151, however, there is a coaxial transoceanic telephone cable (TCP-2) near Site 1201 that can be used eventually for data recovery and power.
 There are plans to connect data, control, and power lines to the TPC-2 cable, which is owned by the University of Tokyo, after confirmation of data retrieval.
-This is done under the auspices of the Ocean Hemisphere Network Project, a national program from 1995 to 2001 in Japan.
+This will be done under the auspices of the Ocean Hemisphere Network Project, an ongoing national program in Japan.
 The data will eventually become accessible worldwide through the Internet.